odhiambow2354/House_Predictor/README.md

 df = pd.read_csv('rent_apts.csv')

 #tool used for building
-1. google colab for training data
+1. Google colab for training data
-2. gradio- fo UI
+2. Gradio- for UI